raduanmeira/raduanmeira.github.io/_pages/research.md

 ## Work in Progress

-6. Does Different Types of Minorities generate different Type of Reaction?
+6. Do Different Types of Minorities Generate Different Types of Reactions?
 Evaluating the Effect of Minority Heterogeneity on Populist Backlash.

 7. Border lines and Party lines: The effect of borders on voting behavior in Brazil (with [Amaan Acharaniya](https://sites.wustl.edu/amaancharaniya/))